Venugopal Rao (cricketer): International career

-Venugopal Rao started his career playing for Andhra Pradesh in domestic matches and impressed Indian selectors with a First-class average of over 50 and List-A average of around 40.
+Venugopal Rao started his career playing for Andhra in domestic matches and impressed Indian selectors with a First-class average of over 50 and List-A average of around 40.
 This included one innings in the Ranji Trophy for South Zone where he scored 223 against a touring England A team which included Test bowlers such as Simon Jones and Andrew Flintoff.

 He consequently earned a call up to the national side for the 2005 Indian Oil Cup in July 2005, after captain Sourav Ganguly was dropped from the team.
 He made sporadic appearances throughout the Indian 2005/06 season, mostly when other players were being rested under a rotation policy.
 He was unable to establish a position in the team, and did not play any further ODIs after May 2006.
 His poor domestic form further lead him to out of contention for national team.

 Indian Premier League

 Rao was selected into the Deccan Chargers in the Indian Premier League in 2008.
 He was part of their successful 2009 campaign.
 He was bought by Delhi for 70 lakh INR for IPL 2011.
 For IPL 2014, he was purchased by Sunrisers Hyderabad for 55 lakh INR but was released after the season.